gpdowney/lightweightLSAT/docs/how-to-study/curious.md

 !!! quote "Curiosity is the antidote to confirmation bias"

-    [Dan Kahan's research][kahan] has shown that people tend to use new data to confirm their old beliefs.
+    [Dan Kahan's research (external link)][kahan] has shown that people tend to use new data to confirm their old beliefs.

     For example, when you give research that shows humans are causing climate change to a climate change denier they tend to deny climate change more forcefully.